CLOSE

 Deep Cleaning Techniques

-1. Stain Removal
+Stain Removal

 The key is to address spills immediately by gently blotting them with a clean, dry cloth.
 However, if you’re too busy to do so, you can still remove the stain off your fabric sofa using natural ingredients.
 All you have to do is mix equal parts of white vinegar, baking soda and warm water.
 Once the solution turns into a paste, apply it to the affected area and let it sit for about an hour.
 After that, use a damp cloth to wipe off the paste.

-2. Odour Control
+Odour Control

 Baking soda has been tested to effectively reduce odour.
 So, you can use it to control the damp or musty smell coming from your fabric sofa.
 Simply mix a tablespoon of lemon juice with half a cup of baking soda.
 Once you’ve done that, sprinkle the baking soda over your sofa, leave it for a few hours, and then vacuum it up.
+Just like for stain removal, make sure to, be sure to vacuum both before and after to eliminate the baking soda and the unwanted odours.

 How to Maintain the Quality of Your Fabric Sofa